simonyjung/homelab/adr/0002-use-k3s-for-kubernetes-deployment.md

 ## Context

 For the homelab Kubernetes deployment, a balance between ease of maintenance, debugging capability, and learning opportunities was necessary.
-Given the homelab environment, priorities included straightforward setup, ongoing system access via SSH, and hands-on exposure to Kubernetes management.
+Priorities included straightforward setup, ongoing system access via SSH, and hands-on exposure to Kubernetes management.

 ## Decision